 You want to earn the highest yearly rewards value

-If you’re interested in earning the highest yearly rewards value from a 1.5 percent cash back card, the Cash Magnet card is your best bet.
-By our estimates, the average consumer who spends approximately $15,900 each year on gas, food, clothing and general purchases, can earn approximately $338 worth of rewards annually with the Cash Magnet card.
+If you’re interested in earning the highest yearly rewards value from a 1.5 percent cash back card, the Chase Freedom Unlimited card is your best bet.
+By our estimates, the average consumer who spends approximately $15,900 each year on purchases, can earn a little more than $318 worth of rewards annually with the Freedom Unlimited card.

 You plan to carry a balance on your card

 With the Quicksilver card, you won’t be responsible for paying interest on purchases for the first 15 months.
-Once the introductory period is up, the variable APR on purchases is 14.74 to 24.74 percent.
-The Cash Magnet card offers a 0 percent intro APR on purchases for 15 months as well, followed by a variable APR of 14.74 to 25.74 percent.
-The Chase Freedom card also offers a 0 percent introductory APR on purchases for 15 months, with a regular variable APR of 16.74 to 25.49 percent.
+Once the introductory period is up, the variable APR on purchases is 15.74 to 25.74 percent.
+The Amex Cash Magnet Card offers a 0 percent intro APR on purchases for 15 months as well, followed by a variable APR of 14.49 to 25.49 percent.
+The Chase Freedom Unlimited card also offers a 0 percent introductory APR on purchases for 15 months, with a regular variable APR of 16.49 to 25.24 percent.

 You plan to transfer a balance

 If you have a substantial amount of credit card debt, you may be looking for a card that lets you transfer your balance without charging you interest.
-The Quicksilver Cash Rewards card, the Cash Magnet card and the Freedom Unlimited card each offers a generous, interest-free period of 15 months for balance transfers.
-Once the introductory periods are over, the variable APRs are 14.74 to 24.74 percent for the Quicksilver card, 14.74 to 25.74 percent for the Cash Magnet and 16.74 to 25.49 percent for the Freedom Unlimited.
+The Quicksilver Cash Rewards card, the Cash Magnet Card and the Freedom Unlimited card each offers a generous, interest-free period of 15 months for balance transfers.
+Once the introductory periods are over, the variable APRs are 15.74 to 25.74 percent for the Quicksilver card, 14.49 to 25.49 percent for the Cash Magnet and 16.49 to 25.24 percent for the Freedom Unlimited.

 You don’t want to spend a large sum of money up front

 If you don’t want to spend a lot of money up front, in addition to looking for a card that doesn’t charge an annual fee, you should be on the lookout for a card that doesn’t require a large spend threshold to receive the sign-up bonus.
-Among the cards listed in the table, the Freedom Unlimited, the Quicksilver Cash Rewards and the U.S. Bank Cash 365 American Express cards require the lowest spend thresholds to earn a $150 sign-up bonus.
-The Freedom Unlimited and Quicksilver cards both offer $150 after spending $500 in the first three months of card membership, while the Cash 365 card offers $150 after $500 spend in the first 90 days.
+Among the cards listed in the table, the Quicksilver Cash Rewards and the U.S. Bank Cash 365 American Express cards require the lowest spend thresholds to earn a $150 sign-up bonus.
+The Quicksilver card offers $150 after spending $500 in the first three months of card membership, while the Cash 365 card offers $150 after $500 spend in the first 90 days.
+The Freedom Unlimited’s bonus offer is also a great option, since there’s no spending threshold – you earn the card’s 3 percent bonus rate from the very start.

 How about a 2 percent cash back card instead?